Maxim Reshetnikov: Governor of Perm Krai

 On 6 February 2017, by decree of Russian President Vladimir Putin, he was temporarily appointed (until the election) as acting governor of the Perm Krai.

 On 14 June 2017 became the official candidate for the gubernatorial elections from the United Russia party.
 On 10 September he won the election, gaining 82.06% of the vote.
 On 18 September 2017, he assumed the post of Governor of the Perm Krai.

 In December 2017, he joined the United Russia party.
 On December 8, 2018, on the basis of a decision adopted by delegates of the XVIII Congress of the United Russia, he was included in the Supreme Council of the party.

 Federal Minister of Economic Development

-On 21 January 2020 one day after the ejection of PM Dmitry Medvedev and dissolution of his cabinet, by presidential decree of the Vladimir Putin, he was appointed Minister of Economic Development of the Russian Federation in Mikhail Mishustin's Cabinet.
+On 21 January 2020, one day after the ejection of PM Dmitry Medvedev and dissolution of his cabinet, by presidential decree of the Vladimir Putin, he was appointed Minister of Economic Development of the Russian Federation in Mikhail Mishustin's Cabinet.

+On April 14 2026, after years of Russian warfare against Ukraine, he pointed out that the reserves in the Russian economy were largely depleted.